Gabriel's Message lyrics tell the story of Gabriel's visit to Mary the mother of Jesus.

 (If you are interested in a vocal duet arrangement of "Gabriel's Message: The Angel Gabriel from heaven came..." you may check it out at my other website.)

-Does this song's lyrics truly reflect the message of Luke chapter one, which describes the angel Gabriel's visit to Mary, a young virgin betrothed to a man named Joseph?
+Do the lyrics of this song truly reflect the message of Luke chapter one, which describes the angel Gabriel's visit to Mary, a young virgin betrothed to a man named Joseph?

 Compare the book of Luke of the Christian Bible, the New Testament, chapter 1: